{{org_field_logo}}

 1. Purpose

-The purpose of this policy is to ensure that {{org_field_name}} operates in a manner that is compliant with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, particularly Regulation 17 – Good Governance.
-This policy provides a framework for accountability, transparency, and continual improvement within our care home, ensuring that all activities are managed effectively to deliver high-quality, person-centred care.
+The purpose of this policy is to ensure that {{org_field_name}} operates in a manner that is compliant with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, in particular Regulation 17 – Good Governance and the associated requirements in Regulations 4–20A.
+Through effective governance systems, this policy provides a framework for accountability, transparency and continual improvement within our care home, ensuring that all activities are managed safely and effectively to deliver high-quality, person-centred care and to prevent avoidable harm.

 2. Scope